Tiger FM

 “I was not even aware that today we are voting for Lord Mayor and councillors.
 Some colleagues later called to inform me.
 I will go and vote in the afternoon,” Ayebare said.

-She blamed the Electoral Commission for inadequate voter sensitisation.
+She criticised the Electoral Commission for inadequate voter sensitisation.

 “I think the Electoral Commission has not done enough advertising.
 That is why the numbers are very low.
 Some people do not even know that there is polling today.
 The only thing pushing me to vote is that it is hard to demand services from someone you never voted for,” she added.